patty-olanterns/mining_process_data/README.md

 <p style="text-align:center;">
     <img width="400" alt="Reverse cationic flotation of iron ore" src="https://github.com/ginsaputra/gangue-forecast-in-flotation-concentrate/blob/main/reverse-cationic-flotation-iron-silica.png?raw=true">

 Flotation concentrate is periodically sampled to determine its purity (i.e., *%valuable*, *%gangue*).
-Higher *%gangue* in the concentrate is undesirable as it indicates that most valuable minerals had gone into the tailing.
+Higher *%gangue* in the concentrate is undesirable as it indicates that most valuable minerals had gone into the tailings.
 Purity measurement is usually done in a lab and can take some time before process engineers can make any adjustments based on the results.
 A timely investigation of concentrate purity is, therefore, a fundamental aspect for the control and optimization of the flotation process.

 This notebook explores the application of deep learning to forecast gangue (*%silica*) in the flotation concentrate.
 The forecast will help process engineers assess purity of flotation concentrate and take corrective actions in advance.
 More specifically, the goal is to tackle the following tasks:
 - How many steps (hours) ahead can *%silica in concentrate* be forecasted?